Semiclassical measures of eigenfunctions of the attractive Coulomb operator: Abstract

 \section{Abstract}

-The main result of this article characterizes the set of semiclassical measures corresponding to sequences of eigenfunctions of the hydrogen atom.
-In particular, any Radon probability measure on the fixed negative energy surface $\Sigma_E$ that is invariant under the Hamiltonian flow is a semiclassical measure of a sequence of eigenfunctions of hydrogen.
-We first prove that there is a sequence of eigenfunctions, called hydrogen coherent states, that converge to a delta measure concentrating on any given geodesic $\gamma$ on $\Sigma_E$, and we finish using a density argument in the weak-* topology.
+We characterize the set of semiclassical measures corresponding to sequences of eigenfunctions of the attractive Coulomb operator $\widehat{H}_{\hbar}\coloneqq-\frac{\hbar^2}{2}\Delta_{\mathbb{R}^3}-\frac{1}{|x|}$.
+In particular, any Radon probability measure on the fixed negative energy hypersurface $\Sigma_E$ of the Kepler Hamiltonian $H$ in classical phase space that is invariant under the regularized Kepler flow is the semiclassical measure of a sequence of eigenfunctions of $\widehat{H}_{\hbar}$ with eigenvalue $E$ as $\hbar \to 0$.
+The main tool that we use is the celebrated Fock unitary conjugation map between eigenspaces of $\widehat{H}_{\hbar}$ and $-\Delta_{\mathbb{S}^3}$.
+We first prove that for any Kepler orbit $\gamma$ on $\Sigma_E$, there is a sequence of eigenfunctions that converge in the sense of semiclassical measures to the delta measure supported on $\gamma$ as $\hbar \to 0$, and we finish using a density argument in the weak-* topology.